danomatika/swig-openframeworks/README.md

 The master branch of swig-openframeworks will work with the current stable version.

-OF API Bindings
+oF API Bindings
 ---------------

 Currently the swig interface file covers *most* of the api while leaving out base classes.
 It creates a module containing all the imported functions, classes, constants & enums.

-To see the main differences with the OF C++ API run the following:
+To see the main differences with the oF C++ API run the following:

     find . -name "*.i" -exec grep "// DIFF" {} \;